novaheic/city-gig-scraper/README.md

 - Keep concurrency reasonable; be respectful of target sites.
 - Include a real user agent with contact info when using the CLI.
 - Overpass can rate‑limit or time out on large queries; use district splitting for big cities.
+- Provide multiple Overpass mirrors via `OVERPASS_URLS` so the scraper can fail over automatically.
+- Increase `UI_MAX_ACTIVE_JOBS` only if your host has spare CPU/network; otherwise the built-in queue keeps things fair for concurrent users.

 ## Development